5 Foods You Must Avoid if You Want Flat Abs!

 I know that I’m not alone in this: 54% of adults in the US have abdominal obesity, and unfortunately, it’s a risk factor for a whole host of chronic diseases.
 Excess belly fat will increase your risk of heart attacks, heart disease, and high blood pressure.
 You’re also more at risk of having a stroke, developing type 2 diabetes, asthma, certain types of cancers, and dementia.

 A while ago, I got more into the research behind belly fat and which foods are the worst offenders.
 There were some obvious ones, but you’ll probably be as surprised as I was at some of the foods that made the list.

 So, which foods should we be avoiding if losing belly fat is our main goal?
 Let’s look at what the science says:

 I’m talking about white bread, white pasta, and white bread.
 Those are some of my favorite foods right there!

 Unfortunately, these foods have been stripped of most of their nutritional value, and research is clear: whole grains are going to help you lose weight compared to refined grains.
 In general, refined grains are lower in fiber, and most lack many essential vitamins and minerals.

 Healthy alternatives: Try ancient grain bread alternatives, quinoa, brown rice, and buckwheat.

 2. Sweetened drinks are down the drain

 Even fruit juice is out.
-Even unsweetened, Apple juice has the same amount of sugar as cola, and grape juice has even more.
-And, because it’s liquid, it’s incredibly easy to consume a lot of sugar in a short space of time, and it doesn’t make you full.
+Even unsweetened, Apple juice has the same amount of sugar as cola and grape juice has even more.
+And, because it’s liquid, it’s incredibly easy to consume a lot of sugar in a short amount of time, and it doesn’t make you full.

 Healthy alternatives: Sorry to say this, but green tea and water are your best options.